Written by Editorial Team

-Pregnancy is a life-changing phase but at the same time a wonderful experience where the pregnancy hormones are working hard to nurture the tiny bud blooming inside your belly.
-But this is also the phase where these pregnancy hormones can act wacky and take control of your mind making you weepy, miserable, pissed off and stressed out one minute and deliriously happy the next.
+Pregnancy is a life-changing phase.
+But at the same time a wonderful experience where the pregnancy hormones are working hard to nurture the tiny bud blooming inside your belly.
+But this is also the phase where these pregnancy hormones can act wacky and take control of your mind.
+Mood swings during pregnancy make you weepy, miserable, pissed off, and stressed out one minute and deliriously happy the next.

 Sometimes you may feel high and energetic.
 Other times you may feel icky and hate seeing anyone.
 Mood swings are most common during the first trimester between 6 to 10 weeks.
-Mood swing can again reappear in the third trimester when the body is at its final stage and getting ready for labor and childbirth.
+Mood swings can again reappear in the third trimester when the body is at its final stage and getting ready for labor and childbirth.

-- You’re not alone: It is important to understand that you are not alone.
+It is important to understand that you are not alone.
 And you are not the only one.
 It is just another aspect of pregnancy and almost all expecting moms go through this phase

-- Bonding is the key: Yes, that’s correct.
+Yes, that’s correct.
 This is the time to bond with your partner.
 Spend as much time together as possible, if possible plan a vacation.
 If you are a single mom-to-be, then spend time with your friends and family.
 Create a support system for yourself.
 This will be of great help once the tiny one arrives!

 Mood swings are common.
 But if you notice that your mood swings are becoming too frequent and lasting for more than 2 weeks or hindering your day-to-day activities, talk to your doctor and seek help.
 Intense mood swings associated with depression and mania can be due to other psychiatric conditions which need medical interference.